 Waste pickers in many places have formed collectives to advocate for their rights to inclusion in municipal planning.
 In a few cities, particularly in Colombia and Brazil, waste pickers now have the right to sell to or bid on contracts with the municipality.

-Despite such hard-won advances, significant legal and regulatory challenges remain.
+Despite hard-won advances, significant legal and regulatory challenges remain.
 In many cities, waste pickers lack formal recognition and may work at the whim of local officials.
 The services that waste pickers provide, and the support they require to provide those services, may not be accounted for in municipal planning.
 And, like workers in many sectors of the informal economy, waste pickers are generally excluded from social protection schemes.
 That's problematic because of the heightened health and safety risks that they face.

-The resources on this site will help waste pickers and their organizations, as well as lawyers, researchers, advocates and policymakers understand some of the legal challenges around waste picking and some models for addressing those challenges.
+The resources on this site will help waste pickers and their organizations, as well as lawyers, researchers, advocates and policymakers, understand some of the legal challenges around waste picking and some models for addressing those challenges.

 Mexico City’s Human Rights Commission (CDHDF) Issues Recommendation